How Much House Can You Really Afford?

 $100K income, balanced budget

-~$2,200/month all-in at 26% of gross
+~$2,700/month all-in at 28% of gross

 The same $400,000 home can cost dramatically different amounts to own depending on where it sits.
-Property tax rates range from 0.3% in Hawaii to over 2% in New Jersey and Illinois.
-Homeowner’s insurance varies by climate risk—coastal Florida and tornado-prone Oklahoma pay multiples of what someone in Utah pays.
-A $400,000 home might cost $2,400/month in one state and $3,200/month in another, with identical mortgage terms.
+Property tax rates range from about 0.27% in Hawaii to over 2.2% in New Jersey and Illinois.
+Insurance premiums vary by climate risk.
+Coastal Florida and tornado-prone Oklahoma pay multiples of what someone in Utah pays.
+On a $400,000 home, annual property taxes alone might be around $1,100 in Hawaii, $4,000 in California, $7,200 in Texas, or $8,900 in New Jersey.
+That’s a difference of roughly $650 per month between the lowest and highest, and none of it has anything to do with the mortgage rate.

-The True Monthly Housing Cost Formula
+The Real Monthly Cost

 True Cost = P&I + Taxes + Insurance + PMI + Maintenance + Utilities + HOA